schriftgestalt/GlyphsSDK/GlyphsFileFormat.md

             * anchor `string`: Should be indicated if connected to an anchor, especially if more than one possibility is available, e.g. in ligatures.
             * name `string`: The name of the linked glyph (i.e., the glyph the component is pointing to).
             * transform `string`: An affine transformation matrix, format: `{m11, m12, m21, m22, tX, tY}`.
+            * alignment `int`: controls the automatic alignment of this component. (-1 disables alignment, 1 forces it for glyph that are usually not aligned)
+            * disableAlignment `bool`: This component should not be automatically aligned. (not used since version 2.3-826)

         * guideLines `list`
             * alignment `string`: If the guide is `right` or `center` aligned.
 Default: `left`
             * angle `float`: The angle.
 If not set defaults to 0°